uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/matrix-storage.rst

                 }
             }

-         - Using matrices stored with column major layout,
+         - Using matrices stored with row major layout,

          ::